-Your accounts receivable is essentially a list of all of the invoices you’ve sent to your various customers and the payments that have been made.
-It includes vital details such as the dates you sent your invoice, invoice payment dates, payments received, and payments still outstanding.
+Your accounts receivable ledger is essentially a list of all of the invoices you've sent to your various customers and the payments that have been made.
+It includes vital details such as the dates you sent your invoice, invoice payment date and payment terms, payments received, and outstanding sales invoices.

 Your accounts receivables are a cornerstone of your business accounting and provide the data that underpins certain vital accounting functions, including:

 - Issuing accurate invoicing for goods and services.